- A heifer is a female cow that has not had any offspring. The word cow is a broad term that refers to members of the bovine family.

 Key Differences Between a Heifer vs Cow

-The most significant differences between a heifer and cow are their age, whether they have reproduced, and morphological differences stemming from reproduction such as udders.
-By definition, a heifer is between one and two years old, but a cow can be any age as long as it has had a calf.
+The most significant differences between a heifer and a cow are their age, whether they have reproduced, and morphological differences stemming from reproduction such as udders.
+By definition, a heifer is between one and two years old, but a cow can be any age as long as it has given birth to a calf.

 The heifer is different from a cow because they have not reproduced, but cows have reproduced.
 As a result of having calves, cows will have more pronounced udders and a thicker body than heifers.
 These differences represent the easiest ways to tell a heifer apart from a cow.

 Heifers are between one and two years of age, but a cow can be any age as long as it has had one or more calves.
 One reason that heifers are distinguished by their age is that they are usually considered calves when they are below one year of age.

 The other reason that age matters in this situation is that cows usually become mature around 12 months old and they can breed a few months after.
 If a heifer becomes older than two years of age and has not had a calf, they are referred to as a heiferette.

 Heifer vs Cow: Size

 Heifers are smaller than cows.
 Cows are older than heifers and have added thickness in the midsection due to carrying a calf and giving birth.

 The average size of a cow is between 880lbs and 1,760lbs, with a length of between 5 feet and 6 feet, and a length of 7 feet to 8 feet.
 You would be more likely to find a cow than a heifer at the upper range of these measurements, especially considering the changes following childbirth.
 During the first breeding season, a heifer produced by a cow weighing 1,200 pounds would weigh around 770 pounds.